Recent Acquisition by AFA of “A very tired child, 2023”

 Worlding is what a creative practice aims to achieve.
 However, the problem arises when the pre-existing world interrupts this process.
 The all-too-common and challenging-to-counteract characteristic of the dominant system, which preserves itself, is competition.
 Competition is the pervasive ethos of this current reality—the prevailing world.

-The disruption of this continuity of identity often leads to self-competition.
+The disruption of continuity of identity often leads to self-competition.
 Consider the joyful process of self-discovery in children, interrupted by competitive forces or ideologies.
 The modern obsession with self-presentation, particularly on social media, epitomizes this competitive individualism, fostering a continual cycle of one-upmanship through curated self-documentation, profoundly impacting individuals on multiple levels in our algorithmic, competitive online platforms.

 Compartiment

 Returning to craft, the mending and therapeutic potential can resist and help us turn away and build a new reality - one that sees competition as the old god of the world that can and should be ridiculed and destroyed.
-At the risk of sounding overly basic, it is the craft of kindness (the opposite of competition) that is an enabling force, helping us see ourselves as constantly and grotesquely morphing into everything and everyone.
+The craft of kindness (the opposite of competition) is an enabling force, helping us see ourselves as constantly and grotesquely morphing into everything and everyone.
 Our current reality is much more content with categorical separations - compartments and classifications.
-Although it appears that our daily life practices are melding - for example, our work can be done more easily at home because technology has increased our ability to communicate better - however, as philosopher Franco “Bifo” Berardi suggests in his book “The Soul at Work, from Alienation to Autonomy”, it is not only our body that is put to work, it is our very soul.
+Sometimes it appears that our daily life practices are melding - for example, our work can be done more easily at home because technology has increased our ability to communicate better - however, as philosopher Franco “Bifo” Berardi suggests in his book The Soul at Work, from Alienation to Autonomy, it is not only our body that is put to work, it is our very soul.
 He writes, “the consequent enslavement of the soul.
 Putting the soul to work: this is the new form of alienation.
-Our desiring energy is trapped in the trick of self-enterprise, our libidinal investments are regulated according to economic rule, our attention is captured in the precariousness of virtual networks: every fragment of mental activity must be transformed into capital.”
-Our un-indigenized attention is focused not on our time and space and first-hand experience but rather on something virtual, something very alien.
+Our desiring energy is trapped in the trick of self-enterprise, our libidinal investments are regulated according to economic rule, and our attention is captured in the precariousness of virtual networks: every fragment of mental activity must be transformed into capital.”
+Our de-indigenized attention is focused not on our time and space and first-hand experience but rather on something virtual, something very alien.
 The boundaries of work and the work compartment haven’t thinned nor crumbled but rather broadened in order to encompass more of who we are.
 These walls have, in fact, become more like a slithering snake that winds its way around, finding more minute areas and details to engulf, thus shutting off and separating more and more areas from each other.

 Resisting

 I want to return to the example of the parent who responds to their email during a time of play with their child.
 It needs to be clear that this entire discussion isn’t about time management.
 It is not about priorities, nor is it about work/life balance.
 I am speaking about two entirely different realities.
 The problem is not that the parent should put their device away in order to be more present (this may help); rather, it is about the very nature of the reality that the parent finds themselves in.
-The reality has an ethos of compartmentalization - it is ruled by separation and alienation; it needs to be in order to continue.
-So, is there a solution, a better way to live if not merely about time management, priorities, etc., as thousands of self-help and life optimization books layout for us?
+The reality has an ethos of compartmentalization - it is ruled by separation and alienation; it needs to be in order to exist.
+So, is there a solution, a better way to live if not merely about time management, priorities, etc., as thousands of self-help and life optimization books lay out for us.
 Maybe these are strategies that can effectively bring about a new reality, though I doubt it as, again, Satan cannot cast out Satan.
-These manuals suggest a way of navigating an existing reality in order to cope.
+These manuals suggest a way of navigating an existing reality in order to cope and possibly optimize.
 Is it then too bold to suggest full-out abandonment?
 Is that what is being promoted?
 The labor of a practice of care and its reciprocating production build a new world and open a new reality that does exist, has existed, and will continue to exist.
 To somehow instruct using language to describe using language as opposed to first-hand immersive experience is futile.
-So, it is the communication that speaks to experience using symbols and metaphor and signs that might stand in for the self-help books.
+So, it is the communication that speaks to experience using symbols and metaphors and signs that might stand in for the self-help books.
 The point here being is that there is no way to use a form to describe the formless.
-Again, to Federico Campagna in his book “Prophetic Culture” where he describes a prophet as having, “the ability to contemplate the multiple dimensions of reality derives, in part, from their everyday practice of breaking down their immediate surrounding into multiple layer, to which they assign varying degrees of (non)allegiance.””
+Again, to Federico Campagna in his book Prophetic Culture where he describes a prophet as having, “the ability to contemplate the multiple dimensions of reality derives, in part, from their everyday practice of breaking down their immediate surrounding into multiple layers, to which they assign varying degrees of (non)allegiance.”
 This everyday practice of “non-allegiance” pushes one into a new world by resisting attachment, remembering that we “are in the world and not of the world”.
 In a similar way, the notion of familial ties that bind are ones that are about allegiance, so, to care and love for the other is one of “struggling for another’s autonomy” and not for their allegiance.
 Allegiance is an important ingredient for our current reality as it serves in competition.
 One must know whose side they align themselves to in order to win.

 I want to delve into where Campagna points when he describes prophetic culture as akin to the Orthodox Christian notion of theosis - becoming divine.
 It may be important not to confuse the panic of competition with the urgency of theosis.
 Both are complicated feelings, and both are deeply felt in the body.
 They both require a response of some sort in order to fulfill the soul's need.
 If the panic of competition is the intrusive and mass beating down of one's door, then theosis is the gentle knock by the universe - the "one" asking for an acknowledgment of unity.
 And if panic leads to mutually assured destruction, then theosis’s urgency will lead to mutual care.
 It might be important to summarize here.
-A practice of care is labor, and works can result from this type of labor that serve as reciprocal "things" that might serve as therapy.
-The therapeutic acts as a creative positive feedback loop for the "maker" and potentially a symbolic post for the community.
-The attentive participation rooted in care pushes us toward and opens up new realities through the act of creative worlding, which is akin to theosis, becoming divine.
+A practice of care is labor, and work can result from this type of labor that serve as reciprocal "things" that might serve as therapy.
+The therapeutic acts as a creative positive feedback loop for the "maker" and potentially a symbolic signpost for the community.
+The attentive participation rooted in care pushes us toward and opens up new realities through the act of creative worlding, which is akin to theosis- becoming divine.

 The Political